 Organic Weave is a company founded by Linda Alexanian after a trip to India in 1989.
 Its founder witnessed the practice of child labor in the rug industry, which spurred a commitment to cause a change in the industry.

 Organic Weave makes a wide range of handmade rugs in India by skilled women artisans.
-They make sustainable, non-toxic rugs like cotton rugs and wool rugs that are GOTS certified.
+They make GOTS-certified organic rugs from sustainable, wool, or cotton.
 They also use FSC (Forest Stewardship Council) certified natural latex in making their hand-tufted rugs.

 Coyuchi is committed to sustainability and complies strictly with social and environmental regulations.
 They are also Fair Trade certified.